ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

 - It takes a bit of effort to get into the habit - at first, it felt like one more thing to manage

-- The mobile app works, but it’s not as smooth as desktop
+- The mobile app is not as smooth as the desktop

 - $20/month is a little steep if you’re on a tight budget